Mortgage Loans 101

-Finding and planning for your future home is an exciting, but also difficult time.
-The thought of all the financial terminology that comes with it may seem intimidating, and thinking about mortgages can be an overwhelming.
+Financial terminology can seem intimidating, and thinking about mortgages can be overwhelming.
 That is why we are here to guide you through the basics.

 There Are 5 Parts To A Mortgage